-Phaser’s preloader makes it easy for developers to load their game assets and have them automatically handled so that you don’t have to waste time writing extensive code for each part of the game.
+Phaser’s preloader makes it easy for developers to load their game assets and have them automatically handled.
+That way, you don’t have to waste time writing extensive code for each part of the game.
 Phaser utilizes many helpful external libraries to achieve stellar physics movements while enabling spending animation features so your games feel professional and appealing.
-You could have your very first real world Phaser game experience up and run in just a couple of hours, there’s a ton of code you can borrow on sites like GitHub and not to mention the endless piles of great tutorials that will get you up to speed in no time.
+You could have your very first real world Phaser game experience up and running in just a couple of hours.
+There’s a ton of code you can borrow on sites like GitHub, and not to mention the endless piles of great tutorials that will get you up to speed in no time.

-PhysicsJS has been around for a few years now and still, manages to go strong as one of the best choices for a physics engine for online games.
+PhysicsJS has been around for a few years now.
+Still, it manages to go strong as one of the best choices for a physics engine for online games.
 It’s a safe choice for beginners, as much as it is for seasoned developers.
-Weed through the demo previews in the showcase page and see the kind of physics experiments you can do for yourself since the code editor is interactive you can apply custom code tests and test them in a live environment.
+Weed through the demo previews in the showcase page and see the kind of physics experiments you can do for yourself.
+Because the code editor is interactive, you can apply custom code tests and test them in a live environment.

 Goo Create is an open-source project entity that does provide premium support and pricing plans for serious game developers.
-Goo Create removes the endless hours of time consumption when it comes to rendering your full project package because everything is built in the browser — it automatically is compiled within the browser too.
-It doesn’t have to be a game that you are building either, Goo Create caters to animation experts and brands that wish to create beautiful digital visual demos for their products or showcases, the tools you need are all there.
+Goo Create removes the endless hours of time consumption when it comes to rendering your full project package.
+That is because everything is built in the browser.
+It automatically is compiled within the browser, too.
+It doesn’t have to be a game that you are building, either; Goo Create caters to animation experts and brands that wish to create beautiful digital visual demos for their products or showcases.
+The tools you need are all there.

 Panda.js will give you a taste of what a 2D HTML5 engine for building games in the browser looks and feels like.
-Panda’s tiny package size, and convenient documentation for learning commands makes it a brilliant first choice for novice online game developers.
+Panda’s tiny package size and convenient documentation for learning commands make it a brilliant first choice for novice online game developers.

-While a tiny engine in itself, Panda supports many libraries and algorithms that you’ll come to learn more about through whichever game engine you decide to use — rendering is done through Pixi.js library, you can create beautiful particle-based effects, a physics engine will guarantee that your games feel authentic, you can create custom Panda.js plugins and share them with other developers, your games can be sped up through concise local data storage, create custom Google Analytics events and track their performance within your game, and yes there’s more but you’ll have to check it out for yourself — the real learning begins when you write that first couple of lines of code.
+While a tiny engine in itself, Panda supports many libraries and algorithms that you’ll come to learn more about through whichever game engine you decide to use.
+Rendering is done through Pixi.js library.
+You can also create beautiful particle-based effects.
+A physics engine will guarantee that your games feel authentic.
+You can create custom Panda.js plugins and share them with other developers.
+Your games can be sped up through concise local data storage.
+Create custom Google Analytics events and track their performance within your game.
+And yes, there’s more, but you’ll have to check it out for yourself.
+The real learning begins when you write that first couple of lines of code.